rit-spex/hab-cv/README.md

 # Capturing and Masking Images from Raspberry Pi 3 + Pi Camera
 This script starts a video stream, samples "raw" video frames and saves them with single frame compression, and generates a binary mask according to an HSL color range and saves the mask corresponding to each video frame with single frame compression.

+This project is the first of many SPEX experiments with on-board image processing and computer vision on high-altitude balloons and space systems.
+Overarching goals and long-term visions for future work is outlined in the following Project Definition Document:  https://github.com/RIT-Space-Exploration/SPEX-Project-Definition-Documents/blob/master/HAB-CV/hab-cv.pdf

 ## Requirements & Dependencies
 Raspberry Pi 3 Model B + Raspbian Stretch Lite (OS) Raspberry Pi Camera Module v2 (or Pi Camera NoIR v2)